ben-gibson/GitLink/README.md

 ## Usage

-Install the plugin and configure your remote host if it hasn't been auto detected already:
+Install the plugin and configure your remote host if it hasn't been auto-detected already:

       Preferences → Tools → GitLink